trampgeek/moodle-qtype_coderunner/README.md

 The install script sets up symbolic links from the `question/type` and `question/behaviour` directories to corresponding CodeRunner directories; you must have configured the webserver to follow symbolic links for this to work.

-It also creates a new user called *coderunner* on the system; when using the *RunguardSandbox* (see below), tests are run with the user ID set to the coderunner user to minimise the exposure of sensitive web-server information.
+If you wish to use the RunguardSandbox (see below), you will also need to compile the *runguard* program and add a new user called *coderunner* to the system.
+Do not proceed until you have read the various security warnings in the section *The Runguard Sandbox* below.
+If you still wish to install RunGuard, type the command

+    sudo ./install_runguard

+This will build *runguard* and add the user *coderunner*.
 The install script may prompt for details like the office and phone number of the coderunner user -- just hit enter to accept the defaults.
 The switch to the coderunner user and the controlled execution of the submitted program in *RunguardSandbox* is done by a program `runguard`, written